Three Little Bops: Plot

 Things go well (including the piano playing pig doing an imitation of Liberace's "I wish my brother George was here"), until the Wolf arrives and sits in again.
 The audience calls for the pigs to "throw the square out", which they do.
 The Wolf retaliates by blowing down the Dew Drop Inn.
 The pigs then realize that to escape the Wolf's "windy tricks", they must become the band of choice at the House of Bricks (built on May 1, 1776, according to a cornerstone).

 The House of Bricks has a "No Wolves Allowed" rule, so when the Wolf tries to get in, he is punched in the face by a bouncer.
 He then unsuccessfully tries to ram the door down with a log.
 The Wolf falls back on trying to use his trumpet to blow down the building, but soon runs out of breath.

-He decides that disguising himself will allow him to successfully get in, so he reenters in fur coat, playing on a ukulele a perfect rendition of the Charleston (cut short when the piano player pig recognizes him and tosses a banana peel).
+He disguises himself, reentering in a fur coat, playing a perfect rendition of the Charleston on a ukulele (cut short when the piano player pig recognizes him and tosses a banana peel).
 The Wolf returns, hidden inside a houseplant.
 He pops up and begins playing his trumpet, but the pig playing the double bass fires a plunger off the strings and blasts the Wolf out of the building.
 For his third try, the Wolf shows up in a drum major outfit playing a big bass drum to the tune of "Don't Give Up the Ship".
 The Bops' drummer throws a dart and deflates the bass drum.
 Humiliated, the Wolf leaves.
 The pigs shut and lock the door to ensure he cannot get in again.

-Not the least bit deterred, he shows up with a large cylinder of TNT and snaps, "I'll show those pigs that I'm not stuck!
+He returns with a large cylinder of TNT and says, "I'll show those pigs that I'm not stuck!
 If I can't blow it down, I'll blow it up!"
-The fuse is blown out by one of the pigs, so the Wolf carries the cylinder a few feet away from the door to light it a second time.
-He has moved too far away, though, and as he is carrying it back to the door of the building, it explodes.
-The Wolf is killed.
+One of the pigs blows out the fuse, so the Wolf carries the cylinder a few feet away from the door to light it a second time.
+He has moved too far away and as he is carrying it back to the door of the building, it explodes and the Wolf is killed.

-The narrator reveals that the explosion did not send the Wolf to Heaven but down to "the other place", where his trumpet playing improves.
+The narrator says that the explosion that killed the Wolf did not send him to Heaven but down to "the other place", where his trumpet playing improves.
 When the pigs hear this, one of them says, "The Big Bad Wolf, he learned the rule: you gotta get hot to play real cool!"
 The Wolf's spirit then rises up through the floor and, now playing expertly, joins in for the final notes, prompting the pigs to alter their band's name to "The Three Little Bops Plus One".